If you’re living in Belgium, here’s a guide to kindergartens and preschools in Belgium and tips on how to enroll your child into local childcare.

 How to enrol in a Belgian preschool

-The vast majority of preschools are connected to primary schools, although some are stand alone schools.
-It may well be that you want your children to attend a pre-school from which they will graduate to the primary school at the age of six.
-There is a vast array of pre-schools in Belgium, a list of which can be found here, and registration is fairly simple.
+The vast majority of preschools are part of primary schools, although some are stand-alone schools.
+It may well be that you want your children to attend a pre-school from which they graduate to primary school at the age of six.
+There is a vast array of pre-schools in Belgium, a list of which can be found here.
+Registration is fairly simple.
 Enrollment is made with the school of choice, although a place is not always guaranteed for each individual child – places at certain schools are at a premium.
-Intake is typically on a first-come first-serve basis with waiting lists common.
+Intake is typically on a first-come-first-serve basis with waiting lists common.

-To enroll you will need a birth certificate or passport to identify your child and will be required to complete forms with contact details, medical history and any residency related information if applicable.
+To enroll, you need a birth certificate or passport to identify your child.
+You must also complete forms with contact details, medical history, and any residency information if applicable.
 Schools may also ask for information on vaccinations.

 Preschools in Belgium will tend to start between 8.20am or 9am with classes running through to 3.30pm or 4pm.
 Preschools and primary schools tend to finish at lunchtime on a Wednesday.
-However, similar to some other countries, the majority of school will open early – from as early as 7.30am – and look after children until 6pm for an additional charge.
-Class sizes are generally limited to around 20 children.
+However, similar to some other countries, the majority of schools open early (from as early as 7:30) and look after children until 6pm for an additional charge.
+Class sizes are generally around 20 children.

 The idea of kindergartens is simply to ease children into school life.
-Typical days involve directed play time with teachers and helpers, free play time, songs, drawing and observational activities and puzzles aimed to aided development from an early age.
-Assessments will be made on progress during each year by supervisors and teachers to measure progress with set targets expected to be reached.
-For example, children should learn colours by the end of their first year in pre-school, and reading, writing and numbers by the time they leave to begin their primary education.
+Typical days involve playtime with teachers and helpers, free playtime, songs, drawing, observational activities, and puzzles to aid early development.
+Assessments are made on progress during each year by supervisors and teachers to measure progress with set targets.
+For example, children should learn colors by the end of their first year in pre-school.
+They’ll also learn reading, writing, and numbers by the time they leave primary education.